SELFIE DEFENSE TRAINING:

 • Most of the laws governing ballot secrecy were written long before cell phones and the internet existed, and allowing for ballot selfies may be an effective way of getting out the vote and motivating people to perform their civic duty.
 For many younger people, taking selfies and posting images online are how they engage with the political process.
 Because elections have become increasingly polarized and contentious, young voters and celebrities they follow want to show people how they voted and encourage others to vote also.
 Especially for young people, encouragement to vote from friends is more effective than advertisements.
 Additionally, as more states work to suppress the vote of Black and brown citizens, advocates worry that laws banning ballot selfies are just one more way to criminalize ordinary behavior and discount their votes.
 While there is no federal law, the First Amendment strongly protects against infringement of political speech, so especially with the rise of social media, states have started to rethink just how secret ballots must be.

-In recent years, states from Alabama to California have passed laws that legalize taking and posting ballot selfies.
-Conversely, states like New Hampshire and Georgia, have passed laws outlawing them, only to see them struck down by the court or barred from being enforced.
+In recent years, states from Alabama to California have passed laws that legalize taking and posting of ballot selfies.
+Conversely, states like New Hampshire, Indiana, and Georgia have passed laws outlawing them, only to see them struck down by the court or barred from being enforced.
 A federal judge ruled New Hampshire’s law was an unconstitutional violation of free speech, especially since the state could not prove there had been specific instances of voter bribery.
 The decision was upheld on appeal by the First Circuit Court of Appeals.
-A similar ruling was handed down by a federal judge in Indiana, and last year, plaintiffs won a preliminary injunction preventing Georgia’s ballot selfie ban from taking effect.
+A similar ruling was handed down by a federal judge in Indiana, and in 2021, plaintiffs won a preliminary injunction preventing Georgia’s ballot selfie ban from taking effect.
 Courts are divided, however.
 In 2017, a federal court upheld New York’s ban on photographing and displaying marked ballots, and in 2000, an appeals court in Illinois held the same.
 Regardless of constitutionality, ballot selfie bans are an archaic effort to prevent ballot fraud, and legal challenges often prevail, because there is no proof of widespread vote buying.

 Laws Permitting Ballot Selfies by State